chipsalliance/Cores-VeeR-EH1/README.md

     `make -f $RV_ROOT/tools/Makefile`

-This command will build a verilator model of SweRV EH1 with AXI bus, and execute a short sequence of instructions that writes out "HELLO WORLD" to the bus.
+This command will build a verilator model of VeeR EH1 with AXI bus, and execute a short sequence of instructions that writes out "HELLO WORLD" to the bus.